flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

   // Vector2 is a class from `package:vector_math/vector_math_64.dart` and is widely used
   // in Flame to represent vectors.
 Here we need two vectors, one to define where we are
-  // going to draw our robot and another one to define its size final runningPosition = Vector2(240, 50);
+  // going to draw our robot and another one to define its size final robotPosition = Vector2(240, 50);
-  final runningSize = Vector2(48, 60);
+  final robotSize = Vector2(48, 60);

   // Now, on the `onLoad` method, we need to load our animation.
 To do that we can use the
   // `loadSpriteAnimation` method, which is present on our game class.
   @override
   Future<void> onLoad() async {
     runningRobot = await loadSpriteAnimation(
-      'running.png',
+      'robot.png',
       // `SpriteAnimationData` is a class used to tell Flame how the animation spritesheet
-      // is organized, here we are basically telling that our sprites is organized in a horizontal
+      // is organized.
+In this case we are describing that our frames are laid out a horizontal
       // sequence on the image, that there are 8 frames, each frame is a sprite of 16x18 pixels,
       // and, finally, that each frame should appear for 0.1 seconds when the animation is running.
       SpriteAnimationData.sequenced(